AndrewC1998/website/content/home/experience.md

 location = "Lancaster"
 date_start = "2017-11-27"
 date_end = "2019-01-01"
 description = """I, along with two other students, hosted a weekly radio show, "The Atomic Fridge", which is broadcast on Thursday mornings and has featured in the Maths departmental newsletter.
 We interviewed guests about their fields of study.
-Several guests agreed to appear on the show including: Dr Alexander Belton, Professor Roger Jones and Dr. Mark MacDonald.
+Several guests agreed to appear on the show including: [Professor Alexander Belton](https://www.lancaster.ac.uk/maths/people/alexander-belton), [Professor Roger Jones](https://www.lancaster.ac.uk/physics/about-us/people/roger-william-lewis-jones) and [Dr. Mark MacDonald](https://www.maths.lancs.ac.uk/~macdonam/).
 We discussed mathematics, physics and statistical research ideas with the intention of broadening listeners' knowledge of these areas.
 The radio show has allowed me to explore and understand areas of mathematics, statistics and physics that I would not normally have encountered as an undergraduate student."""

 [[experience]]
 title = "Mathematics Departmental Ambassador"